Chain Link fences are pretty easy and cheap to repair. You can DIY or get a pro to do the job. Both are fairly cheap options.

 Rusty fence repair cost - $45 - $100

-On the first signs of rust on your chain link fence take action as soon as possible to protect the structural integrity of the fence.
-Cleaning the rust includes brushing off debris, cleaning the fence with water, scrubbing the remaining rust with a wire brush, and application of the rust inhibitor.
-If you want to restore the appearance of the fence, consider using special paint that both covers and inhibits rust.
+On the first signs of rust on your chain link fence, take action as soon as possible to protect the fence’s structural integrity.
+Cleaning the rust includes brushing off debris, cleaning the fence with water, scrubbing the remaining rust with a wire brush, and applying the rust inhibitor.
+If you want to restore the fence’s appearance, consider using special paint that covers and inhibits rust.
 Expect to pay around $7 per linear foot to hire someone to clean and paint the fence.

-Rusty gate is considered a small project and it will take a few hours to treat the rust, but if there are larger sections attacked by rust it will take a few days.
+Rusty gate is considered a small project, and it will take a few hours to treat the rust, but if larger sections are attacked by rust, it will take a few days.
 Rusty gate treatment costs between $80 and $150.

 Hole repair in a chain-link fence cost - $50 - $100

-A hole in the chain-link fence can be repaired quite easily, by patching the damaged section.
-The chain-link fence can be cut out around the hole and a new piece can be cut to fit.
-Tie wires, usually aluminum ones, can be used to connect the patch to the old fence.
-For this venture expect to pay between $50 and $100.
+A hole in the chain-link fence can easily be repaired by patching the damaged section.
+The chain-link fence can be cut out around the hole, and a new piece can be cut to fit.
+Tie wires, usually aluminum ones, can connect the patch to the old fence.
+For this venture, expect to pay between $50 and $100.

 Chain link fence gate repair cost - $80 - $180

-There are many reasons that lead to fence gate damages.
-If it is used as a kids’ swing, mowers may clip the edge, it could suffer rust, or a tree limb may fall on it.
+Many reasons lead to fence gate damage.
+If it is used as a kids’ swing, mowers may clip the edge, suffer rust, or a tree limb may fall on it.
 However, chain-link fence repair is usually an easy task.
-By cleaning the gate and adjusting or replacing the hinges you can easily get rid of the rust.
+You can easily get rid of the rust by cleaning the gate and adjusting or replacing the hinges.
 Also, the chain-link mesh on the gate or part of the frame can be changed if needed.
-The typical range of fence gate repair is from $80 to $180 depending on what should be done.
+The typical range of fence gate repair is from $80 to $180, depending on what should be done.

 Chain link fence top rail repair cost - $120 - $160

 If the top rail experience a tree limb fall or some other damage can become bent.
 This is a relatively easy task to do.
-Simply just cut out the damaged section and insert a new rail into the old rail.
-The new rail will come with an open-end and a crimped end.
+Simply cut out the damaged section and insert a new rail into the old one.
+The new rail will come with an open end and a crimped end.
 The crimped end can be inserted into the open end of the existing rail.
 This repair should cost between $120 and $160.

 Chain link fence post repair cost - $150 - $250

 Over time chain link fence posts can become damaged.
-Many factors can cause damage to the fence posts if they are not properly set in the concrete from the beginning, due to rust, damage from weather, or a falling object, or something running onto the fence.
-Sometimes, chain-link fence post repair can occur in place, as with a leaning post.
-Repair of the post is possible, but the best solution is a new post.
+Many factors can cause damage to the fence posts if they are not properly set in the concrete from the beginning due to rust, damage from weather, a falling object, or something running onto the fence.
+Chain-link fence post repair can sometimes occur in place, as with a leaning post.
+Repairing the post is possible, but the best solution is a new post.

-To set the new post first dig out the old post, pour new concrete, set the new post, and reconnect the fencing.
-This will cost you between $150 and $250 for removing and resetting a fence post.
+To set the new post, first, dig out the old post, pour new concrete, set the new post, and reconnect the fencing.
+This will cost you between $150 and $250 to remove and reset a fence post.